AngDean/Mech-105--Numerical-Methods-Algorithms/README.md

 ### Homework Problem Contained in Repository
 1. Gas Tank Homework Problem

-Note:
+## Note
-These algorithms were designed based off of similar algorithms in my numerical textbook.
+Some of these algorithms were designed based off of similar algorithms in my numerical textbook.